cebcar/sysadmin/techdocs/tools/Git.md

   >>>>>>> theirs
   ```

-- show the commits in either side or conflict
+- show the commits in either side of conflict
 Show the commits in either side of the merge that touches a file that’s currently conflicted
 > git log --oneline --left-right --merge